interplaynetary/free-association/docs/coalition/recognition-mathematics.md

 ### **Properties**

 **Proportional:**
-* Members with more mutual recognition get larger shares
+* Members with more reciprocal alignment get larger shares
 * Reflects their contribution to organizational network

 **Normalized:**